getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 redis-check-dump ${DUMP}
 ```

-Finally, we provisioned a redis instance in ObjectRocket.
-At the time of this blog, ObjectRocket's redis offering allows for a two-node [redis sentinel](http://redis.io/topics/sentinel) instance configured for high-availability.
+Finally, we provisioned a Redis instance in ObjectRocket.
+At the time of this blog, ObjectRocket's Redis offering features a highly available two node Redis pod managed via [Sentinel](http://redis.io/topics/sentinel).
 It is available in the three US-based Rackspace regions and the London region.

-One thing that contrasts ObjectRocket's redis offering from RedisToGo is that its ingress filtered by default ... which is a good thing!
+One thing that contrasts ObjectRocket's Redis offering from RedisToGo is that its ingress filtered by default ... which is a good thing!
 Once provisioned we were able to use the ObjectRocket panel to allow an ingress permit from the host where we captured the RedisToGo dump to.
-Using [`rdbtools`](https://github.com/sripathikrishnan/redis-rdb-tools), we were able to push our rdb-based dump into our newly-provisioned ObjectRocket redis instance:
+Using [`rdbtools`](https://github.com/sripathikrishnan/redis-rdb-tools), we were able to push our rdb-based dump into our newly-provisioned ObjectRocket Redis instance:

 ```bash
 HOST=lengthyhash.publb.rackspaceclouddb.com